lambdaclass/concrete/ROADMAP.md

 **Objective:** Fix bug 054 — non-injective monomorphized names First fail closed on every generated/user symbol or type-name collision.
 Then separate semantic `TypeId`/`FunctionId` from link/display symbols and use an injective, versioned mangling encoding that user identifiers cannot forge.
 Layout lookup is by identity and missing fields diagnose instead of returning a past-end offset.
 Gate ambiguous type-argument boundaries, user names resembling specializations, module/basename pressure, deterministic symbols, and collision mutations.

+   The TYPE-name half of "first fail closed" already landed with R-0001 (E0809: a specialization whose mangled name is declared, or two instantiations mangling to one name, are refused; gated in `scripts/tests/check_mono_name_collision.sh`).
+It had to, because per-instantiation enum mono made forged ENUM specialization names reachable for the first time.
+What remains here is the rest: the FUNCTION-symbol half (fn specializations use a different mangler and are not covered), the injective unforgeable encoding that would let a program spelling `Box_Int` compile instead of being refused, semantic identity separate from link/display symbols, and by-identity layout lookup with diagnosing missing-field access.

 ### Task R-0008

 **Objective:** Fix bug 055 — sibling renamed import emits an undefined callee Resolve an import once to canonical definition identity and carry that identity through Mono/codegen; do not repair only one alias-string orientation.
 Gate plain and generic sibling imports, qualified/unqualified and renamed forms, duplicate basenames, module-order permutations, and undefined-symbol failure injection.
 This is a rejected-valid-program bug unless a wrong-code witness appears.